Create a list of articles to read later. You will be able to access your list from any article in Discover.

-His tail came down first and the rest followed suit.
-The Museum's Diplodocus cast is now safely tucked into boxes.
+Its tail came down first and the rest followed suit.
+The Museum's Diplodocus cast was safely tucked into boxes.

-For the first time in decades the dinosaur is away from the public eye, having been in Hintze Hall, the building's central space, since 1979.
+For the first time in decades the dinosaur was away from the public eye, having been in Hintze Hall, the building's central space, since 1979.

-But the dismantling is the first stage in a long process for the beloved specimen as it prepares to embark on a tour of the UK.
+But the dismantling was the first stage in a long process for the beloved specimen as it prepared to embark on a tour of the UK.

 Scaffolding and special lifting equipment were installed around Dippy to allow the Museum's conservation team to carefully remove each bone and lower it to the floor.

-Head of Conservation Lorraine Cornish says, 'Over the next few months the conservators will work with a team of specialist engineers to produce a new mount for the Diplodocus.
+Head of Conservation Lorraine Cornish said, 'Over the next few months the conservators will work with a team of specialist engineers to produce a new mount for the Diplodocus.